 Within Temptation‘s ‘Stand My Ground’ echoes attitudes of steadfastness and resilience found in Stoic texts which urge us to confront our challenges rather than suppressing emotions or avoiding, “Stand my ground, I won’t give in.
 No more denying, I’ve got to face it.
 Won’t close my eyes and hide the truth inside.”
 Seneca writes, “What madness it is to run away when there is no escape!”

-Draconian‘s ‘Death, Come Near Me’ echoes Stoic themes of acceptance [towards death], “Embrace me now, delightful ease!
+Draconian‘s ‘Death, Come Near Me’ echoes Stoic themes of acceptance towards death, “Embrace me now, delightful ease!
 Give me a world of wonderous peace!
 Calm the desperate scream in my heart!”
-Stoics see death as an inevitable, natural stage of life and cycle in the universe that we should come to terms with without fear.
-Other songs on this concept album of Lucifer’s fall from Heaven questioning the authority of God contain Stoic themes of taking a principled stand, seeking knowledge, and lamenting tyranny, “No longer our knees we shall bend, no longer fold our frozen hands.”
+Stoics see death as an inevitable, natural stage of life and cycle in the universe that we should not fear.
+Draconian’s song ‘Night Visitor‘ is another meditation on death (There is no victory/There is no loss/No joy but the dawn of peace).

 Lake of Tears‘ album ‘Forever Autumn’ includes Stoic themes of acceptance, coping with grief, and contentment.
 One can find Stoic mantras within including, “All things must pass” and “Better hold on tight.”